Homebrew Cider Recipe: Fermenting Hard Alcoholic Cider

 Secondary Cider Fermentation – (optional)

-Place the primary fermenter on a table above the secondary fermenter.
-Use a *disinfected/washed* hose to transfer the cider from fermenter #1 to the fermenter #2.
-Avoid disturbing or sucking up the yeast from the bottom of the primary fermenter while transferring (this is kind of the whole point of the secondary ferment).
+Elevate the primary fermenter (onto a table, inverted bucket, or something stable) above the secondary fermenter.
+Use a *disinfected/washed* hose to siphon the cider from fermenter vessel #1 to conditioning vessel #2.
+Avoid disturbing or sucking up the yeast lees from the bottom of the primary fermenter while transferring—you can expect to lose about 5-15% of your brew during this process, as it’s left behind with the lees.

 This video shows how racking can be done: